polkadot-developers/polkadot-docs/infrastructure/running-a-node/setup-full-node.md

 Both guides offer specific guidance for macOS, Windows, and Linux systems.

 !!! warning "Not intended for validators"
     This process isn't recommended if you're a validator.
-If you are running a validator, please see the [secure validator setup](TODO: update path).
+If you are running a validator, please see the [Set Up a Validator](/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md){target=\_blank} guide.

 ## Connect to the Node